BlenderCN/BlenderPython/UV---DPI-(variable-or-homogeneous).md

 some assumptions about the whole thing:

 - assumes square image
-- assumees you have an active uvmap
+- assumes you have an active uvmap
 - assumes you are in edit mode.